Deric Yaussi

 Deric Yaussi (born August 13, 1983) is a former American football placekicker who attended Wyoming.
 He is the son of Carol and Randy Yaussi.
 He now is a kicking coach and currently runs his own kicking camp.
+He also teaches at loveland high and coaches their football team.

 Wyoming

 Deric played under head coach Joe Glenn.

 2002

 As a true freshman, Yaussi played in three games.
 However, he did not attempt any field goals or extra points but performed kickoff duties in the three games he played.
 He earned his first varsity letter.

 2003

 In 2003, he led the Mountain West Conference in point-after touchdown percentage hitting 97.1%.
 He was also ranked No. 5 in the league for field-goal percentage.
 Yaussi earned Honorable Mention All-MWC honors as a sophomore.

 2004

 Yaussi was selected the First Team All-MWC place kicker as a junior.
 Yaussi was named MWC Special Teams Player of the Week versus San Diego State on October 9, 2004.